siqueiralex/django-docker-example/README.md

 # Django Docker Example
-This project is intended to be a django-with-docker boilerplate example.
+This repo is intended to be a Django-with-Docker boilerplate project.
-It helps on setting up Django Projects integrating with PostgreSQL Database by running everything on Docker Containers.
+It helps on setting up Django projects integrating with PostgreSQL by running everything on Docker Containers.

 Enjoy!